Why is He SOOO Controlling?!

 Like all of our kiddo’s trauma based behaviors, this one takes a long time to begin to decrease.
 A really long time.
 Sometimes it’s impossible to jump out.
 Sometimes we are sick of being a trauma momma with super powers.
 We just want to be regular ole mommas.
 I know.
 I get it.
 We all have those days.
 Try again tomorrow.

 Like what you read here?
-To get more trauma momma support, click here to sign up for my monthly newsletter!
+To get more trauma momma support, click here to sign up for my monthly (or less) newsletter!